karkman/parse_diamond/README.md

 # parse_diamond.py
-A simple python script to parse DIAMOND results in to a count table.
+A simple python script to parse DIAMOND blast output in to a count table.
 Works in python2 and uses pandas to create the data frame.

+The fasta headers have to start with the sample name and be separated with `-`.
+`>SAMPLE1-M01457:76:000000000-BDYH7:1:1101:17200:1346`
-Might be stupid, so use at your own risk.
+Might work for other blast outputs too, but use at your own risk.

 Usage:
 `python parse_diamond.py -i DIAMOND_OUTPUT -o COUNT_TABLE`